 (3) Service.
-The Applicant must serve a copy of Form 1340, all supporting documentation, and the proposed order on the U.S. Attorney, the Owner of Record (if appropriate), the bankruptcy administrator, the trustee (if any), the debtor, the debtor's attorney (if any), and any other party who may have an interest in the funds.
-A certificate of service must be submitted with the application.
-Failure to serve these papers in the manner prescribed may result in denial of the application without a hearing.
+The Applicant must serve a copy of Form 1340 and all supporting documentation and information on the U.S. Attorney.
+The Applicant must also serve a copy of Form 1340 on the bankruptcy administrator, the trustee (if any), the debtor, and the debtor's attorney (if any).
+If the Applicant is a successor to the original payee or a representative for the successor, the Applicant must further serve a copy of Form 1340 on the original payee and all other previous owner(s) of the claim at their current address or submit a statement explaining why the Applicant is not able to do so or why doing so is not necessary.
+A certificate reflecting proper service must be submitted with the application.
+Failure to serve the papers in the manner prescribed may result in denial of the application without a hearing.